carpentries-incubator/git-novice-branch-pr/_episodes/09-pull-requests.md

 ![](../fig/github_screenshot_upstream_repo.png)

-Then back in your terminal, navigate in the cloned repo and add the remote connection.
+Then back in your terminal, navigate into the cloned repo and add the remote connection to this repository.
-For this command we must give the new connection a different nickname, where our original connection is 'origin' this new connection will be called 'upstream'.
+For this command we must give the remote a different nickname, where our original remote is 'origin' this new remote will be called 'upstream'.
 You could give it a different nickname but 'upstream' is a common nickname for the authoritative repository.